ISISNeutronMuon/MDANSE/README.md

 ## Acknowledgements

-MDANSE was born at the ILL in 2012, as an extension of the [nMOLDYN program](https://github.com/khinsen/nMOLDYN3), originally developed by Gerald Kneller in 1995.
-Subsequent versions of nMOLDYN were further developed by Gerald Kneller, Konrad Hinsen and Eric Pellegrini.
-For the latest version of nMoldyn please cite:
+MDANSE has inherited some codes from the [nMOLDYN program](https://github.com/khinsen/nMOLDYN3), originally developed by Gerald Kneller in 1995 and subsequently by Konrad Hinsen and Eric Pellegrini.
+For more information see:

 >nMoldyn 3: Using task farming for a parallel spectroscopy-oriented analysis of molecular dynamics simulations.
 K. Hinsen, E. Pellegrini, S. Stachura, G.R.
 Kneller J. Comput.
 Chem.
 (2012) 33:2043-2048 [https://doi.org/10.1002/jcc.23035][https://doi.org/10.1002/jcc.23035].